Just the other day I was in the yard picking up dog poop.

 And pick up the poop before you step in it.

-Valerie Gordon is a lifelong storyteller, award-winning producer and the founder of career and communications strategy firm Commander-in-She.
+Valerie Gordon is a lifelong storyteller, award-winning producer, and the founder of career and communications strategy firm Commander-in-She.
 She brings the power of storytelling to conferences and corporations to help high-achievers ascend the leadership ladder.
 Check out her other humor articles here.